 Sodium is a critical ion in marine ecosystems, influencing osmoregulation, nutrient cycling, and the health of marine organisms, including corals.
 However, high sodium concentrations will impact coral and other marine organisms' survivability and can promote the outspread of cyanobacteria.
 Maintaining balanced sodium levels between 10,200 and 11,000 mg/L is essential for ecosystem stability and resilience.
-If the Sodium concentration falls outside this range, we recommend checking the salinity and performing water changes with a good quality salt to correct the sodium concentration.
+If the Sodium concentration falls outside this range, we recommend checking the salinity and performing water changes with a good quality salt like the D-D Dosing Solution salt to correct the sodium concentration.